“Our recent OSHA training with MedSafe was very educational and everyone benefited from the presentation. “

 - Ongoing updates to manuals and periodic advisory publications as changes to regulations occur.

-- Customized Safety Data Sheet (SDS) catalogs, containing required documentation for hazardous products used by your facility.
+- Customized Safety Data Sheet (SDS) catalogs containing required documentation for hazardous products used by your facility.

 - Labels for hazardous products in secondary containers, filled out for products used by your facility.

-- Hazardous Materials Identification Charts to assist you and your staff to easily identify potential hazards of products.
+- Hazardous Materials Identification Charts to assist you and your staff easily to identify potential hazards of products.

 - Ongoing support for your staff and a hotline to assist with safety and compliance issues.